Host: Deanna Minich, PhD

 Guest: Amylee Amos, MS, RDN

-In this discussion, Amylee Amos, MS, RDN and Deanna Minich, PhD examine how nutrition and lifestyle factors can be leveraged in an individualized way in primary intervention for different subtypes of Alzheimer’s disease.
+In this discussion on cognition, Amylee Amos, MS, RDN and Deanna Minich, PhD examine how nutrition and lifestyle factors can be leveraged in an individualized way in primary intervention for different subtypes of Alzheimer’s disease.
 Amylee brings a unique set of nutrition knowledge, having trained under neurologist Dale Bredesen, MD, a pioneer in the area of individualized treatment for cognitive decline who believes we have entered an era of treatable Alzheimer’s disease.
 Having been personally affected and shaped by a family history of Alzheimer’s disease, Amos chose to specialize in the area of nutrition and cognitive decline to help these unique patients.

 Amylee explains that the interventions in the Bredesen protocol are personalized—a multi-targeted approach designed to identify and address the root causes of the cognitive decline for the individual.
 While mainstream medicine discussions focus on Alzheimer’s disease as it relates to the neurotoxin amyloid-beta and its plaque accumulation in the brain, Amos mentions that the latest research suggests that these amyloid-beta protein fragments are in fact, a protective antimicrobial response, so the Bredesen protocol aims to target factors farther upstream.